thanos-io/objstore/README.md

 The exact option depends on provider and are in sections below.

+ `NewBucket` function now accepts an `http.RoundTripper` parameter allows clients to provide a custom transport for HTTP requests, making the function more flexible , this change facilitates the use of various HTTP client configurations, including hedged HTTP transports.

 > NOTE: All code snippets are auto-generated from code and up-to-date.

 Check out the [Thanos documentation](https://thanos.io/tip/thanos/storage.md/) to see how Thanos uses this module.